Home Buying 101

 Type of mortgage.
 The mortgage you choose will affect your monthly mortgage payment.
 Finding the best mortgage for your budget is the job of your lender with input from you.
 Numerica offers several types of loans to fit your needs.

-Private Mortgage Insurance (PMI).
+Private mortgage insurance (PMI).
 Many first-time homebuyers believe they have to put down 20% on their new home.
 This is not always the case.
-A large down payment helps lower your monthly payment and can help you avoid paying Private Mortgage Insurance or PMI.
-PMI typically costs between 0.5% to 1% of the entire loan amount on an annual basis.
+A large down payment helps lower your monthly payment and can help you avoid paying private mortgage insurance.
+The annual cost for PMI is typically 0.5 to 1 percent of the entire loan amount.

 Closing costs.
 Fees and taxes associated with the purchase of a new home include: